Floralens: a Deep Learning Model for the Portuguese Native Flora: Introduction

 \section{Introduction}

-The improvements in processing speed, storage capacity, and imaging sensors for mobile devices paved the way for Citizen Science~\cite{citizen_science} applications and Web services that allow amateur enthusiasts to participate in science projects.
-One successful case study is nature observation, specifically the photographic recording of animals, plants, and fungi in their natural habitats.
-Besides storing these observations, some platforms use deep-learning models to provide automatic taxonomic identification from user-provided images~\cite{inaturalist-app,observation-org-model,waldchen2018,floraincognita-app,plantnet-model}.
-The data gathered by such projects is valuable for scientists, from hardcore taxonomists to ecologists studying the impact of human activity on biodiversity~\cite{tuia2022,christin2019}.
+Advances in processing speed, storage capacity, and imaging sensors for mobile devices have paved the way for citizen science applications~\cite{citizen_science}.
+Prominent examples are initiatives for nature observation that rely on the photographic recording of animals, plants, and fungi in their natural habitats.
+Several of these applications employ deep learning models for automated species identification from user-contributed images~\cite{inaturalist-app,observation-org-model,waldchen2018,floraincognita-app,plantnet-model}.
+The data gathered by such projects are valuable to scientists, from professional taxonomists to ecologists studying the effects of human activities on biodiversity~\cite{tuia2022,christin2019}.

-In project Biolens~\cite{biolens}, we are interested in creating lightweight identification models for web and mobile apps, possibly working offline (e.g., in the field) and having the option of not immediately sharing data (e.g., for research projects).
-Citizen science platforms do not provide this level of flexibility.
-Moreover, a detailed description of their methodological approach is lacking in the literature (cf. Section~\ref{sec:related}) making it difficult to use this accumulated experience for new projects.
-We therefore decided to independently develop a streamlined methodology to build datasets for native Portuguese species covering different taxa and to derive accurate CNN-based models using off-the-shelf machine-learning tools.
-Currently, we have four models: Lepilens and Mothlens (for butterflies and moths, together covering the order Lepidoptera); Dragonlens (for dragonflies and damselflies, covering the order Odonata), and, the latest addition, Floralens (described in this paper, covering the Plantae kingdom).
+In the Biolens project~\cite{biolens}, we aim to develop lightweight, locally deployable identification models for web-based and mobile applications capable of operating offline and supporting delayed data sharing—features that are largely absent from most existing citizen science platforms.
+Moreover, detailed descriptions of their methodological approaches are scarce in the literature (cf. Section~\ref{sec:related}), limiting the reuse and reproducibility of accumulated knowledge in new projects.
+We therefore developed a streamlined methodology to construct datasets for native Portuguese species and to train accurate convolutional neural network (CNN)–based models using off-the-shelf machine learning tools.
+Currently, we have developed four models: Lepilens and Mothlens (for butterflies and moths, together covering the order \emph{Lepidoptera}); Dragonlens (for dragonflies and damselflies, covering the order \emph{Odonata}); and the most recent addition, Floralens (targeting the \emph{Plantae} kingdom).